cookieMr/awesome-containers/README.md

 ---

 Secrets are stored in a `.env` file.
+See the `.env_sample` file.
+It has all required secrets with a dummy values.
+Change them!

-I use [lazydocker](https://github.com/jesseduffield/lazydocker) to minotor containers.
+I use [lazydocker](https://github.com/jesseduffield/lazydocker) to monitor containers.

 ## Build & Run